phil20686/aika/libs/putki/README.md

 and not via knowledge of when a task was last run.
 This directly solves many issues around eg mis-computing moving averages due to unavailable data.

+For more information see the [aika project wepage](https://github.com/phil20686/aika/)